axiomhq/do11y/README.md

 | `'vitepress'` | [VitePress](https://vitepress.dev) |
 | `'custom'` | Provide your own selectors (see below) |

 When `framework` is set to a supported value, the script automatically uses the correct CSS selectors for search bars, copy buttons, code blocks, navigation, footers, and content areas.
-You can also set the framework via a meta tag:
+Optional: Set the framework via a meta tag:

 ```html
 <meta name="axiom-do11y-framework" content="docusaurus">